-"I got you, Professor Fountain." ¶
+"I got you, Professor Fountain."

-I can still him assuring me about promises to deliver assignments and projects on time, which he always did.
+I can still hear him assuring me about promises to deliver assignments and projects on time, which he always did, as our relationship blossomed into before our relationship would expand into and after countless emails, texts and letters, office chats and telephone conversations shared between mentor and mentee.

 Aaron taught me that prognoses can neither deny nor define one's dream.
 That the human spirit is greater.
 That we are all on the clock and that our eventual expiration date is set in stone.
 That time is always shorter than we think, so don't waste it complaining or feeling sorry.
-Instead, wring all the days of your life --sundrenched or ominously cloudy - of every last drop.
+Instead, we should wring all the days of your livesfe - - sundrenched or ominously cloudy - - of every last drop.
 And leave it all on the court.
 Until your heart stops.

 Early on, I used to tell Aaron, who always exuded a sense of palpable haste, to slow down.
 He would respond, "Professor, I don't know how much time I got."
-Then he would share, matter of factly -and always with a measured laugh, -the latest harrowing episode in his battle with Crohn's Disease.
+Then he would share, matter of factly-and always with a measured laugh,-the latest harrowing episode in his battle with Crohn's Disease.